SovereignCloudStack/standards/Standards/scs-0103-v1-standard-flavors.md

 | SCS-8V-64        |      8 | shared-core   |         64 |                 |            |
 | SCS-16V-128      |     16 | shared-core   |        128 |                 |            |

+These should also carry `scs:required=recommendedv1`.

 Note that no flavors with disks have been added here; providers are of course welcome to also add variants with unspecified (e.g. `-200`) or ssd+ (e.g. `-200s`) disk types.
 Sticking to the 5, 10, 20, 50, 100, 200, 500, 1000 schedule for disk sizes is recommended
 in that case to avoid unnecessary fragmentation.
+These would have `scs:required=optional`.

 Likewise, flavors with more vCPUs (e.g. `-32V`, `-64V`) may be added and we recommend sticking to powers of two and to keep the vCPU to GiB RAM ratios 1:2, 1:4 and 1:8, unless customers have very specific demands.
+These would have `scs:required=optional`.

 ### Guarantees and properties